Fire burning for 2nd day disrupts center of New Zealand city

 Auckland Mayor Phil Goff told the New Zealand Herald newspaper that the damage caused by not only the fire but also the millions of liters of water pumped onto it was extensive.

-“You have got to believe that has put in jeopardy the ability of the convention center to host the APEC meeting,” he said, adding that the city would work with the government to come up with a Plan B and that Auckland would still host the meeting whether the convention center was ready or not.
+“You have got to believe that has put in jeopardy the ability of the convention center to host the APEC meeting,” he said.

 Ross Taylor, the chief executive of construction company Fletcher Building, told reporters it believes the fire started on the roof where workers were using blowtorches on bitumen to seal roof joints.
 He said it was too early to determine the extent of the damage or how much it would delay the project, but that the company remained committed to completing it.